Effect of Hurricane Katrina on the Louisiana Superdome: Lack of supplies and organization

 Despite the planned use of the Superdome as an evacuation center, government officials at the local, state and federal level were criticized for poor preparation and response, especially Mayor of New Orleans Ray Nagin, President George W. Bush, Louisiana Governor Kathleen Blanco, and Federal Emergency Management Agency (FEMA) director Michael D. Brown.
 On August 28, the Louisiana National Guard delivered three truckloads of water and seven truckloads of MREs (meals ready to eat), enough to supply 15,000 people for three days.
 Although FEMA had promised 360,000 military rations, only 40,000 had arrived by that day.
-However, there was no water purification equipment on site, nor any chemical toilets, antibiotics, or anti-diarrheals stored for a crisis.
+However, there were no chemical toilets, antibiotics, or anti-diarrheals stored for a crisis.
 There were no designated medical staff at work in the evacuation center, no established sick bay within the Superdome, and very few cots available that hadn't been brought in by evacuees.
-Mayor of New Orleans Ray Nagin had stated that as a "refuge of last resort," only limited food, water, and supplies would be provided.
+Most evacuees were given two bottles of water and two boxed meals a day.
+Some people took advantage of the situation by selling things like cigarettes, anti-diuretics, and chips.
 Residents who evacuated to the Superdome were warned to bring their own supplies with them.

 By August 30, with no air conditioning, temperatures inside the dome had reached the 90s, and the punctured dome at once allowed humidity in and trapped it there.
 Tempers began to flare as hunger and thirst deepened.
 Food rotted inside the hundreds of unpowered refrigerators and freezers spread throughout the building.
 Blood and feces covered the walls of the facility.
 According to many, the smell inside the stadium was revolting due to the breakdown of the plumbing system, which included all toilets and urinals in the building, forcing people to urinate and defecate in other areas such as garbage cans and sinks.
 Some people even chose to wear medical masks to ease the smell.
+Major General Bennett C. Landreneau of the Louisiana National Guard, said that the number of people taking shelter in the Superdome rose to around 15,000–20,000 as search and rescue teams brought more people from areas hit hard by the flooding.